constellation-app/constellation/ISSUE_TEMPLATE.md

 * Have you read Constellation's Code of Conduct?
 By filing an issue, you are expected to comply with it, including treating everyone with respect: https://github.com/constellation-app/constellation/blob/master/CODE_OF_CONDUCT.md
+* The "Steps to Reproduce" should outline the steps required to reproduce the issue.
+The rest should filled out accordingly.
 -->

 ### Prerequisites